 The recent spell of load-shedding in South Africa disrupts the economy intensely.
 It shuts down factories, switches off servers, prevents mining operations, causes massive traffic disruptions and costs billions in potential revenue.

 Its effects on the Agricultural Sector are equally significant.
-An inability to address the load-shedding problem over the long term could have significant consequences for the country’s food security.
+An inability to address the load-shedding problem over the long term could have substantial consequences for the country’s food security.

 Data released from Agri SA indicates that the agricultural sector spent around R146 billion on intermediate goods and services of which R7 billion was spent on electricity alone.